 IR93a is co-expressed with IR25a and IR40a in the antennal sacculus

 In adults, Ir93a transcripts were previously weakly detected in a set of neurons in the third antennal segment surrounding the sacculus, a three-chambered pouch whose opening lies on the posterior surface of the antenna (Benton et al., 2009) (Figure 3a).
-With our IR93a antibody, we detected IR93a expression in neurons innervating sacculus chamber I (11.0 ± 0.5 neurons, n=48 animals; mean ± SEM) and chamber II (13.9 ± 0.7, n=23), with signal detected both in the soma and in the sensory cilia that project into cuticular sensory hairs (sensilla) (Figure 3b).
-By contrast, while IR25a is expressed in IR93a-expressing cells in the sacculus (Figure 3c), neither Ir21a transcripts nor Ir21a promoter drivers were detected in these cells ((Benton et al., 2009) and data not shown).
-The IR93a sacculus neurons express instead a distinct receptor, IR40a (Figure 3d) (Benton et al., 2009; Silbering et al., 2016).
-IR40a does not appear to be expressed in the larval DOCCs (data not shown), suggesting that these sacculus cells have another sensory function.
+With our IR93a antibody, we detected IR93a expression in neurons innervating sacculus chamber I (11.0 ± 0.5 neurons, n=48 animals; mean ± SEM) and chamber II (13.9 ± 0.7 neurons, n=23), with signal detected both in the soma and in the sensory cilia that project into cuticular sensory hairs (sensilla) (Figure 3b).
+As in larval DOCCs, IR25a was expressed in IR93a-expressing cells in the sacculus (Figure 3c).
+By contrast, no expression was detected in these cells when using our Ir21a promoter driver (data not shown).
+We found instead that the IR93a/IR25a sacculus neurons express a distinct receptor, IR40a (Figure 3d-e) (Benton et al., 2009; Silbering et al., 2016).

 IR93a, IR25a and IR40a are necessary for hygrosensory behavior

-Morphological studies have suggested that neurons in sacculus chambers I and II are hygroreceptive (Shanbhag et al., 1995), raising the possibility that IR93a, IR25a, and IR40a are required for hygrosensory behaviors.
+Morphological studies have suggested that neurons in sacculus chambers I and II are hygroreceptive (Shanbhag et al., 1995), raising the possibility that IR93a, IR25a, and IR40a are required for hygrosensory behavior.
 To test this hypothesis, we adapted an experimental paradigm (Perttunen and Salmi, 1956) in which flies choose between regions of differing humidity generated by two underlying chambers: one containing deionized water and the other containing water saturated with a non-volatile solute (ammonium nitrate) to lower its vapor pressure (Figure 4a).
 This assay design created a humidity gradient of ~96% relative humidity (RH) to ~67% RH, with negligible variation in temperature (Figure 4b).
-Consistent with previous observations (Perttunen and Salmi, 1956), wild-type flies exhibited a strong preferences for lower humidity (Figure 4c).
-This preference was completely eliminated in Ir93a and Ir25a mutant flies, and significantly reduced, but not abolished, in Ir40a mutants (Figure 4c).
+Consistent with previous observations (Perttunen and Salmi, 1956), wild-type flies exhibited a strong preference for lower humidity (Figure 4c).
+This preference was completely eliminated in Ir93a and Ir25a mutant flies, and significantly reduced, but not abolished, in Ir40a mutants (Figure 4c, Figure 4 – supplement 1a).
 All of these behavioral defects were robustly rescued by the corresponding cDNAs, confirming the specificity of the mutant defects (Figure 4c).
 Importantly, the loss of Ir21a (or other antennal-expressed IR co-receptors, Ir8a and Ir76b) did not disrupt dry preference.
 To exclude any potential contribution of the non-volatile solute to the behavior observed, we also tested flies in a humidity gradient (~89% to ~96% RH) generated using underlying chambers of deionized water alone and air (Figure 4a).
-Even in this very shallow gradient, wild type flies displayed a strong preference for lower humidity (Figure 4d), which was dependent IR93a, IR25a and IR40a, but independent of IR21a (Figure 4d).
-This distinction between the functions of IR21a and IR40a extended to thermotaxis, as Ir40a mutants exhibited no defects in this IR21a-dependent behavior (Figure 4 – supplement 1b).
+Even in this very shallow gradient, wild type flies displayed a strong preference for side with lower humidity (Figure 4d), and this preference was dependent on IR93a, IR25a and IR40a, but independent of IR21a (Figure 4d).
+The distinction between the functions of IR21a and IR40a extended to thermotaxis, as Ir40a mutants exhibited no defects in this IR21a-dependent behavior (Figure 4 – supplement 1a-b), consistent with lack of expression of IR40a in the larval DOCCs (data not shown).

 IRs mediate dry detection by sacculus neurons